12-26 Lexington Street

-Douglas Maxwell has been one of Scotland's top playwrights since his debut in 2000.
-His recent work includes The Whip Hand at The Traverse Edinburgh, Charlie Sonata at The Royal Lyceum Edinburgh, Yer Granny (a version of Roberto Cossa's La Nona) for the National Theatre of Scotland and Fever Dream: Southside for The Citizens, Glasgow.
+Douglas Maxwellhas been one of Scotland's top playwrights since his debut in 2000.
+His recent work includes I Can Go Anywhere at The Traverse, Edinburgh, Charlie Sonata at The Royal Lyceum Edinburgh, The Whip Hand for The Traverse/Birmingham Rep, Yer Granny (a version of Roberto Cossa's La Nona) for the National Theatre of Scotland and Fever Dream: Southside for The Citizens, Glasgow.

 His plays have been performed in translation in Germany, Norway, Hong Kong, New York, Chicago, Holland, Canada, Sweden, New Zealand, Wales, Japan, France, Belgium and South Korea, where his debut play Our Bad Magnet has run for over ten years.